- 20 Examples of Helpful Diversity Statements [2026 Update] - April 21, 2026

 Stanley Black and Decker Diversity Statement Sample

-To be engaged, you must feel included and valued.
-We strive to build and nurture a culture where inclusiveness is a reflex, not an initiative.
-Where there is a deep sense of pride, passion and belonging that transcends any role, business unit, language or country and is unified in our shared commitment to excellence, innovation and social responsibility.
+We’re building a company culture where inclusiveness is a reflex, not an initiative.
+Where there is a deep sense of pride, passion and belonging that transcends any role, business unit, language or country.
+Where all employees feel valued, heard and positioned to do their best work every day.

 Schneider Electric Diversity Statement Sample